Kaija Heitland and Indigenous Nouveau

 I am an artist, and what I do is create art.
 I use art communication to connect people and sharing tools to encourage personal reclamation.
 I hope that some are empowered by it this work.

 I do not discriminate with Métis of any area, region or lineage.
-I am not a gatekeeper.
-Those claimed by their own communities and culture do not need to look outside themselves, or to my opinion to validate what they know themselves to be.
-My only goal is inclusion.
+I am not a gatekeeper and that is for regional governments to decide upon.
+Even though I am of Red River Métis descent, my only goal in his project is inclusion.

 Maarsii,